grazianobolla/godot-airconsole/README.md

 # godot-airconsole
 Airconsole API Interface for the Godot Engine

+## Note: the plugin is missing many API calls, you can add them easely editing the airconsole.gd file, if you can't or encounter any problem, open an issue and I'll fix it.

 ## Instalation

 - Download zip and extract inside addons/ folder on your Godot project